herukanbot/rules/index.md

 # **Herukan Official Rules**

 > These rules are mandatory for all users.
 By participating in our chats you automatically agree to our rules.
 In case of a rule violation the Herukan Moderator Team will take appropriate measures.
+Click on one of the buttons below to read the rules in your language.

   - ##### [EN - English](https://herukanbot.github.io/rules/en)
   - ##### [DE - Deutsch](https://herukanbot.github.io/rules/de)